Table of Contents

 While the doctor’s exam for the type of cardiac arrest by identifying the rhythm of the heart using an electrical rhythm strip, CPR precisely the chest compressions is kept on.
 Once it is done, the process of defibrillation can be applied.
-If even after the shock there is no pulse, again CPR steps are done and so on.
+If even after the shock there is no pulse, again CPR steps are done, and so on.

 - Firstly, ensuring a tight seal and no air gap between the patient’s face and mask.

-- Squeezing the bag with one hand for one second and letting out at least 500 ml of air to enter into the lungs of the victim.
+- Squeezing the bag with one hand for one second and letting out at least 500 ml of air to enter the lungs of the victim.

-- Next, the doctors check for a pulse generally carotid or a femoral pulse.
+- Next, the doctors check for a pulse generally a carotid or a femoral pulse.
 If no pulse is found.
 Chest compressions are given in the same manner stated above.

-- Next, the provider checks for a carotid or femoral pulse.
+- Next, the provider checks for carotid or femoral pulse.
 If the patient has no pulse, chest compressions are begun.